Friday, October 7, 1977

 Friday, May 19, 1978

 Today is the last day of school.
-This morning the students played soccer with the teachers.
+This morning, the students played soccer with the teachers.
 I made the first score!
-Later we sang in the streets.
-It’s a tradition for the students who graduate to sing to everyone.
+Later, we sang in the streets.
+It’s tradition for graduating students to sing to everyone.
 That was a lot of fun.
-The Danish people know a lot of songs by heart.
+The Danish people know many songs by heart.
 It’s part of the culture.

 Later in the day, I had to hurry home.
 I had to get changed and get to work on time.
-After work, I hurried home again to change so I could meet up with my classmates who were having a farewell-to-school party.
+After work, I hurried home again to change so I could meet up with my classmates for a farewell-to-school party.
 When we were done eating, there was a dance.

 Wednesday, May 24, 1978

 Now that school is out, my boss says I can work full-time.
-I should get an education but I am too scared to try.
-I have been made supervisor over the dish-washing area and I am making a lot of money so I figured I should be content.
+I should get an education, but I am too scared to try.
+I was made supervisor of the dishwashing area, and I am making a lot of money, so I figured I should be content.

 Thursday, June 13, 1978

-In Denmark, you start school in first grade, when you are seven, and you go to the same school with the same teachers and the same classmates until grade 10.
+In Denmark, you start school in first grade, when you are seven, and you stay at the same school with the same teachers and classmates until grade 10.
 When you have completed grade 10, you can go on to college.

-All the students in 10th grade got tested today to see if we could get our graduation certificate.
+All the 10th-grade students were tested today to see if we could get our graduation certificate.
 I was nervous since I have such a hard time with spelling and math.
 I wasn’t sure I was going to graduate.

 Wednesday, November 1, 1978